sonic4x/maths_exams/frontend_react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+sudo npm install -g serve
+serve -s build -l 4000    #serve your static site on port 4000 In nas: nohup serve -s build -l 12345 & exit   # this is must, or the nohup will take no effect
 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**